 Or just read 44-year-old childfree-by-choice Grace Dent’s piece:

 I know I am lucky in that I started off ambivalent about babies: leaving the IVF circus was easy for me.
-But as I listen now to a 38-year-old friend, as ambivalent as I was, wondering if she should have a baby because she doesn’t want to “regret it at 50”, I increasingly admire those who absolutely know that they don’t want one – it takes balls.
+But as I listen now to a 39-year-old friend in the UK, as ambivalent as I was, wondering if she should have a baby because she doesn’t want to “regret it at 50”, I increasingly admire those who absolutely know that they don’t want one – it takes balls.
 I don’t comment when my friend says “if nothing happens, we’ll just leave it”.
 I said that too.

 I also admire those who absolutely know that they do want one – it’s a lot more confusing if you’re somewhere in the middle, being egged on by treacherously encouraging doctors who leave the important bits out, like Graham.